Very Large scale wgs 84 electronic charts

 Technical issue on one 2018.1.1 chart—Polar Navy users only—see bottom of this page

-The following cautions have arisen during our 2018 surveys:
+The following cautions have arisen during our 2018 surveys and relate to areas for which we have not yet published a chart:

 May 2018: Channel inside Eilean Beag, approaching Bagh Gleann nam Muc (Bay of Pigs) from the Corryvreckan.
 UKHO chart 2326 (Loch Crinan to the Firth of Lorn) shows a sounding of 3.9m.
 We measured the depth at that point as less than 1m (possibly as little as 0.5m - we have yet to establish an appropriate datum as the area is strongly affected by the Corryvreckan tidal streams).
 On the other hand, the 1.2m sounding is much further out from the shore than it should be due to a cartographic constraint imposed by the scale of the chart.
 The reality is that there is a straight, deep passage if you keep at least 30m but no more than 100m off the HW line on the Jura shore, whilst the ‘less than 1m’ rock (shown as 3.9m) is 130m off the Jura HW line.